dfamonteiro/blog/blog/content/posts/factorio-recycler-assembler-loop.md

 ## Next step?
 Up to you to decide

-This is the end our journey unveiling the mathematical underpinnings of Factorio's Quality feature.
-Please do note that there's plenty left still to uncover and analyse (refer to this tooltip[^7]), but if reached this far you have every tool on your belt to chart a path by yourself.[^8]
+This marks the end our journey unveiling the mathematical underpinnings of Factorio's Quality feature.
+Please do note that there's plenty left still to uncover and analyse (refer to this tooltip[^7]), but if you reached this far you have every tool on your belt to chart a path by yourself.[^8] I'm no longer needed.

 [^8]: If you are looking for a more practical approach to quality, I heartily recommend Konage's [comprehensive quality guide](https://www.reddit.com/r/factorio/comments/1hhzpbb/comprehensive_quality_guide_get_everything).

 Lastly, I would like to thank you, the reader, for reading this blog post/series of blog posts.
-I hope you have learned something along the way.
+I hope you have learned something interesting along the way.